|

 Spiritual Doctrine, Part III, Chapter VII |

-And the theological proof of
+The theological proof of

 this mystical understanding is obvious: look as hard as you can, but you

-will never find a single reference in the New Testament to romantic
+will never find a single reference in the New Testament to “romantic

-relationships.
+relationships.”
 Sexuality has a temporal value in regard to the sacrament

 of Holy Matrimony for the sake of raising a family